jfjelstul/codebookr/README.md

 ## Citation

-If you use data from the `codebookr` package in a project or paper, please cite the package:
+If you use data from the `codebookr` package in a project, please cite the package:

 > Joshua Fjelstul (2021). codebookr: Tools to Document Datasets in R. R package version 0.1.0.9000.